 Other Types of Collateral

-Among possible other types of collateral that may be used as security is the floating lien.A lien that is expanded to cover any additional property that is acquired by the debtor while the debt is outstanding.
+Among possible other types of collateral that may be used as security is the .
 This is a security interest in property that was not in the possession of the debtor when the security agreement was executed.
 The floating lien creates an interest that floats on the river of present and future collateral and proceeds held by—most often—the business debtor.
 It is especially useful in loans to businesses that sell their collateralized inventory.
 Without the floating lien, the lender would find its collateral steadily depleted as the borrowing business sells its products to its customers.
 Pretty soon, there’d be no security at all.
 The floating lien includes the following:

 - After-acquired property.
 This is property that the debtor acquires after the original deal was set up.
 It allows the secured party to enhance his security as the debtor (obligor) acquires more property subject to collateralization.